PassbirdCo/MetaKeepCodeSamples/lambda/aa-wallet/README.md

 npm run start
 ```

-The demo application allows you to register and vote for the candidate.
+The demo application allows you to register and vote for the proposal.

 ## User Guide